cluesurf/base.tree/readme.md

 ## Extended Datatypes

-These are not defined in `wolf.link` but are defined in `crow.link`, which is a more extended and growable framework for standards.
+These are not defined in `wolf.link` but are defined in `moon.link`, which is a more extended and growable framework for standards.
 But we list some here to give you an idea.

 | form                 | common name |
 | :------------------- | :---------- |